chrisclarknhsnet/codingchallenges/README.md

 * Design - Open/Closed principle, Template method pattern etc.
 * Deliberately quite easy so can focus on the design aspects

+### Some regular exercise

+**The challenge:** To write a series of regular expressions to test for various patterns.
+Unit tests written to test any expressions authored in the Expressions.cs class

+**Areas for test/understanding:**
+* Regular expressions
+* Captured groups
+* C# Regular Expression and Match class

+**NOTE:**
+Would suggest using the site www.regex.com as a useful resource/authoring area